KDE/digikam-doc/setup_application/miscs_settings.rst

     The digiKam Localize Configuration Page

-A list of **Alternative Languages** supported by digiKam is provided where you can select your prefered entries to found in text edit widgets.
+A list of **Alternative Languages** supported by digiKam is provided where you can select your preferred entries to found in text edit widgets.

-Another list allows to know the **Available Translator Languagas**, supported by the **Online Translator** engine selected.
+Another list allows to know the **Available Translator Languages**, supported by the **Online Translator** engine selected.

 As number of entries are huge, for the both lists, a search engine is available and and option allows to show only the current selection.